5137 Technology Training Specialist

 Education: A Bachelor’s degree or the equivalent is required; a Bachelor’s degree in Education, Communication, English, or and Information Technology-related field is preferred.

-Experience: A minimum of two years of experience in instructional design, teaching, or in the development and delivery of training on technology-based topics is required.
-Experience in web page design and development is required.
+Experience: A minimum of two years of experience in instructional design, teaching, or in the development and delivery of support and training on technology-based topics is required.
 Experience creating, delivering, and maintaining training resource materials such as user guides, technical documentation, online resources, and marketing/promotional materials is required.
-Experience working with a Course Management System (CMS) is required; experience supporting and providing faculty-oriented training on the Blackboard Learn course management system and related products is preferred.
+Experience working with an academic LMS is required; experience supporting and providing faculty-oriented training on the Blackboard Learn academic LMS and related products is preferred.
 Experience supporting and training on the Ellucian Banner software suite and related products is preferred.
+Experience supporting and training on Microsoft Office 365 software and services is preferred.
 Experience supporting and operating training facilities or technology classrooms is preferred.
 Work experience in a higher education environment is preferred.
 Experience working in a help desk or customer service environment is preferred.

 Certifications: Training certifications such as Blackboard Certified Trainer, Microsoft Certified Trainer, and Comp TIA CTT+ are preferred.

 Effort: This position connects cables which may require climing ladders or working under desks and loads and unloads equipment such as furniture, printers, and computers and supplies such as paper, toner, and cleaning supplies from shelves up to five feet high.
 This position lifts and transports multiple items weighing less than twenty-five pounds (typically weighing less than ten pounds) on a daily basis and between twenty-five and fifty pounds about three times weekly.
 This position installs equipment and inspects whether it is working properly and inspects facility conditions for damage, theft, safety risks, and security.